Through The Fibro Fog

 Adjust the quantities in terms of the bread and vegetables ratio to preference.

-diced bell peppers, onion and cucumber on a white chopping board.
+diced bell peppers, onion and cucumber on a white chopping board labelled number one.

-cubed bread and a knife on a white chopping board.
+cubed bread and a knife on a white chopping board labelled number two.

 Step 1